 One common type of specialized budget is a tax budget, including activities-incomes, expenses, gains, and losses-that have direct tax consequences.
-A tax budget can be useful in planning for or anticipating an event that will have significant tax consequences-for example, income from self-employment; the sale of a long-term asset such as a stock portfolio, business, or real estate.
+A tax budget can be useful in planning for or anticipating an event that will have significant consequences-for example, income from self-employment; the sale of a long-term asset such as a stock portfolio, business, or real estate.

 While it can be valuable to isolate and identify the effects of a specific activity or the progress toward a specific goal, that activity or that goal is ultimately just a part of your larger financial picture.
 Specialized budgets need to remain a part of your comprehensive financial planning.
-Key Takeaways

-- 1. The cash flow budget is an alternative format used as a cash management tool that provides: - more detailed information about the timing and amounts of cash flows, and - a clearer view of risks and opportunities. - 2.
-Specialized budgets focus on a specific asset or activity. - 3.
-A tax budget is commonly used to track taxable activities. - 4.
-Eventually, specialized budgets need to be included in the comprehensive budget to have a complete perspective.
+- The cash flow budget is an alternative 1. format used as a cash management tool that provides: - more detailed information about the timing and amounts of cash flows, and - a clearer view of risks and opportunities. - Specialized budgets focus on a specific asset 2. or activity. - A tax budget is commonly used to track 3. taxable activities. - Eventually, specialized budgets need to be 4. included in the comprehensive budget to have a complete perspective.

-- 1. When is a cash flow budget a useful alternative to a comprehensive budget? - 2.
+- When is a cash flow budget a useful alternative to a comprehensive budget? - 2.
 Create a specialized budget and a tax budget from your comprehensive budget.